Social Media Crisis Management 101 for Businesses

 And here is a bad example of social media crisis management: United Airlines

 Many passengers filmed the incident and immediately shared to social media, tagging United with their complaints about Dao’s treatment.
 These posts gained traction very quickly amongst social users and news outlets.
-The first official statement made my United came late Sunday night after videos of the incident appeared on social media beginning around 7:30pm:
+The first official statement made by United came late Sunday night after videos of the incident appeared on social media beginning around 7:30 pm:

 united airlines tweet response screencap